Oriflame/lumos/README.md

 Centralized CLI for JavaScript and TypeScript developer tools, with sharable and battle tested configurations.
 [Built on and powered by Beemo](https://github.com/beemojs/beemo).

-Lumos is designed around oriflame projects. _Use at your own risk._
+Lumos is designed around Oriflame projects. _Use at your own risk._

 [Lumos Documentation](./packages/lumos)